$5$-list-coloring toroidal $6$-regular triangulations in linear time: Introduction

 \subsection{Our work}

-As noted earlier, in order to find good bounds for the choice number it is natural to place restrictions on certain graph parameters.
-We shall focus on a certain class of graphs \(G\) having bounded \defining{degeneracy number} \(d(G)\), defined as \(d(G) \defn \max_{H \leq G} \Set{\delta(H)}\), where the maximum is taken over all induced subgraphs \(H\) of \(G\), and \(\delta(H)\) is the minimum degree of \(H\).
-A simple inductive argument~\cite{Alon1993} shows that \(\ch(G) \leq d(G) + 1\) for every simple graph \(G\).
-This improves the rudimentary upper bound \(\ch(G) \leq \Delta(G) + 1\), where \(\Delta(G)\) is the maximum degree of \(G\).
-A natural choice for a large collection of graphs with bounded degeneracy number is the class of graphs that are embeddable in a fixed surface, where by a \defining{surface} we mean a compact connected \(2\)-manifold, and a graph is \defining{embeddable} in a surface if, informally speaking, it can be drawn on the surface without any crossing edges.
-In this paper, we will be concerned only with toroidal graphs, that is, graphs that are embeddable on the torus \(S_{1}\).
+A natural choice of a large class of graphs for which list colorings have been studied is the class of graphs that are embeddable on a fixed surface (see~\cite{Mohar2015} and the references therein).
+Here, by a \defining{surface} we mean a compact connected \(2\)-manifold, and a graph is \defining{embeddable} in a surface if, informally speaking, it can be drawn on the surface without any crossing edges (for further details, see~\cite{BalachandranSankarnarayanan2023}).
+In this paper, we will be concerned only with \emph{toroidal graphs}, that is, graphs that are embeddable on the torus \(S_{1}\), which is the orientable surface of genus \(1\).

 Let \(G = (V, E)\) be a toroidal graph, and let \(F\) be the set of its faces in an embedding into \(S_{1}\).
-The graphs satisfying \(\degree(v) = d\) for all \(v \in V\) and \(\degree(f) = m\) for all \(f \in F\), for some \(d, m \geq 1\), have been of interest~\cite{Altshuler1972,Altshuler1973} especially in the study of vertex-transitive graphs on the torus~\cite{Thomassen1991}.
+The graphs satisfying \(\degree(v) = d\) for all \(v \in V\) and \(\degree(f) = m\) for all \(f \in F\), for some \(d, m \geq 1\), have been of interest~\cite{Altshuler1972,Altshuler1973} especially in the study of vertex-transitive graphs~\cite{Babai1991,Thomassen1991}.
 A simple calculation using Euler's formula shows that the only possible values of \((d, m)\) are \((3, 6)\), \((4, 4)\) and \((6, 3)\).
 Our focus will be on the graphs of the last kind, namely the \(6\)-regular triangulations on the torus.
 Since triangulations have the maximum possible number of edges in any graph with a fixed number of vertices and embeddable on a given surface, one might additionally expect this class of graphs to present a greater obstacle to an efficient solution to the list coloring problem as compared to the others.

 The main result of this paper, Theorem~\ref{T:Main}, is a linear time algorithm for \(5\)-list coloring a large class of these toroidal \(6\)-regular triangulations.
-Our result is nearly tight for this class in the sense that the list size is at most one more than the choice number for any graph in this family.
+Furthermore, the choice number of any graph in this class is at least \(4\), so our result is nearly tight for this class.
 In fact, in Corollary~\ref{C:main} we find an infinite family of \(5\)-chromatic-choosable graphs for which a list coloring can be specified in linear time.